ronhouse/formily-mvp/replit.md

 - ✅ Real-time status updates on confirmation page with polling
 - ✅ Enhanced confirmation page with processing status indicators
 - ✅ Complete webhook simulation with order metadata transmission

+**Stripe Checkout URL Configuration (Aug 1, 2025):**
+- ✅ Fixed success_url/cancel_url to use REPLIT_DOMAINS for deployment compatibility
+- ✅ Added protocol detection (https for Replit domains, http for localhost)
+- ✅ Enhanced logging for Stripe checkout session creation and URLs
+- ✅ Added session_id debugging on confirmation page for troubleshooting
+- ✅ Production server correctly serves at 0.0.0.0:5000 for Replit deployments